tjaloc/Pythonista-Games/README.md

 ### 4. RockPaperScissors.py
 **Rock Paper Scissors** as a console game for one player.
 Try to beat the odds in this classic.

+### 5. CodeCracker.py
+**Code Cracker** is a console game for one player.
+Try to find the random 5-letter word using the colored feedback.

 ## Requirements

 - Pythonista app (iOS, http://www.omz-software.com/pythonista/ )